lando07/AMD-7000-Series-VFIO/README.md

 ```

-At the top is the amdgpu driver, and below are other modules, and the modules on the right are modules USED by the amdgpu driver.
-Since there are no modules USING the amdgpu driver, we do not need to remove any additional kernel modules to remove the amdgpu module.
+At the top is the amdgpu driver, and below are other modules, and the modules on the right are modules **used** by the amdgpu driver.
+Since there are no modules ***using*** the amdgpu driver, we do not need to remove any additional kernel modules to remove the amdgpu module.

 ### So, why can't we remove the kernel module?